“We Evangelical Christians do not give Mary her proper due.”Billy Graham

 Today, Orthodox Christians all over the world celebrate the Great Feast of the Dormition of the Theotokos (Θεοτόκος or “Mother of God”), a celebration which concludes two weeks of fasting, one of the four extended fasting periods on the Orthodox calendar.
 Meanwhile, Catholics are celebrating the Feast of the Assumption of Mary, honoring the tradition and belief that Mary did not die a natural death but ascended into Heaven, sort of like Elijah.
 Orthodox Christians neither reject nor affirm that tradition, but we honor Mary’s dormition or “falling asleep.”
 Both Orthodox and Catholics believe that Mary, like all the saints, is alive with Christ and praying for us.

 My very first prayer rope was tied to a small, silver cross with an engraving of Mary and the infant Jesus at the center.
 I remember looking at it and thinking, “Oh boy, this is a big leap for me.”
 No other mysterious aspect of Orthodox faith—the mystery of the Eucharist, the traditional stories of the saints and their lives, the belief in modern miracles, etc.—bothered me as much as the stuff about Mary.
-I actually embraced the strange and supernatural aspects of my newfound Orthodox faith, but felt resistant to venerating the Theotokos.
+I could embrace the strange and supernatural aspects of my newfound Orthodox faith, but felt resistant to venerating the Theotokos.

 As Gillquist wrote in the chapter on Mary, the New Testament offers four important teachings about Christ’s mother.
 First, she is “the greatest woman who ever lived.
 Whereas our Lord Jesus Christ told us there was no greater man to walk the earth than John the Baptist, both the Archangel Gabriel and the saintly Elizabeth confessed to Mary, ‘Blessed are you among women.'”
 Many Orthodox would argue, given the historical veneration of Mary (which can be dated back to the first century of the Church), she can be safely described as the greatest of all God’s creation, “more honorable than the cherubim and more glorious beyond compare than the seraphim.”
 She is, of all people, the first person in honor and glory.